2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 On Microsoft Azure, Krossboard works as a standalone virtual machine.

-Each instance can automatically discover and handle all AKS clusters located in the same resource group.
+Each instance works on a per [resource group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal) basis.
+This means that, once deployed within a resource group, it can discover and handle all your AKS clusters belonging to that group.

+To ease its deployment, Krossboard is published through an [Azure Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries).

 This guide describes step-by-step how to deploy and configure a Krossboard instance.

 ## Before you begin
-First note that Krossboard is published through an [Azure Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries).

 This installation guide assumes that:

 * You have at least a basic level of practice with Azure concepts.